-- accompanying the Cathedral Choir at Evensong at least once a week. - playing for some "non-choral" services including the 6pm services on a Sunday. - providing 25 minutes of music before Sunday Evensong, or before the morning services, as a prelude to the liturgies. - providing voluntaries after some services as required. - perform once a term (3 times in the year) in the Sunday organ recital series. - playing for visiting choirs on some weekdays and on some Sundays when the Cathedral Choir is on holiday (in rotation with the other organists). - greeting visiting organists and assisting them when required. - assisting the other Cathedral organists at the console for services. - assisting in the training of probationary and other choristers. - playing for Cathedral School assemblies (once a week during term time). - sharing in the administrative workload of the Music Department, including typesetting of manuscripts, assisting with the administration for visiting choirs, and attendance at the weekly organists' meeting. - acting as Assistant Choir Librarian (approx 3 hours a week).
+- accompany the Cathedral Choir at Evensong at least once a week. - play for some "non-choral" services including the 6pm services on a Sunday. - provide 25 minutes of music before Sunday Evensong, or before the morning services, as a prelude to the liturgies. - provide voluntaries after some services as required. - perform once a term (3 times in the year) in the Sunday organ recital series. - play for visiting choirs on some weekdays and on some Sundays when the Cathedral Choir is on holiday (in rotation with the other organists). - greet visiting organists and assisting them when required. - assist the other Cathedral organists at the console for services. - assist in the training of probationary and other choristers. - play for Cathedral School assemblies (once a week during term time). - share in the administrative workload of the Music Department, including typesetting of manuscripts, assisting with the administration for visiting choirs, and attendance at the weekly music department meeting. - act as Assistant Choir Librarian (approx 3 hours a week).